antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 * properties
 * indexers

-**Important:** These attributes only affect nullable analysis for the _callers_ of methods that are annotated.
+**Important:** These attributes only affect nullable analysis for the _callers_ of methods that are annotated with them.
 The bodies of annotated methods  and things like interface implementation do not respect these attributes.
 We may add support for that in the future.

 ### Nullable postconditions: MaybeNull and NotNull